jetbrains-academy/gateway-to-pandas/Projects/Analyzing Compute-Optimal LLMs/Intro to LLMs/task.md

  * Model name — common notation for certain large language model
  * Parameters — number of model parameters (in billions), which is size of model in essence
  * Training tokens — number training tokens (in billions)

+P.S.
+Openness plays a crucial role in scientific and engineering advancements as it provides the foundation for collective progress and development in these fields.
+It is vital for conducting fundamental research, cultivating an understanding of computational literacy, and making well-informed decisions about adopting or rejecting LLM architectures.
+Open models help education, offer the ability to develop reproducible workflows, map out resource expenses, and reduce dependency on potentially unpredictable corporate decisions.
+Here we share the link to [Opening up ChatGPT](https://opening-up-chatgpt.github.io/) project.